anhtu91/save-list/README.md

 Small tool, which saves submission data to MySQL Database and uses on Raspberry Pi.
 Written with PyQT5.

-See command list folder to see how to install.
+See command list folder to know how to install.

     Created by Anh Tu Nguyen/anhtu91@gmail.com